-Less than 2 weeks left to save $100 on TC Early Stage 2021: Marketing & Fundraising – TechCrunch
+Less than 2 weeks left to save $100 on TC Early Stage 2021: Marketing and Fundraising – TechCrunch

 - Sarah Kunst, founding partner at Cleo Capital, will share best practices and solid advice on a topic everyone wants to hear — how to get ready to fundraise.

 That’s just the tip of the TC Early Stage experience.
-Day one will be packed with presentations and break-out sessions and day two…well that’s a whole new realm of opportunity.
-That’s the day-long TC Early Stage Pitch-off.
+Day one will be packed with presentations and break-out sessions and day two … well that’s a whole new realm of opportunity.
+That’s the day-long TC Early Stage Pitch-Off.
 TechCrunch will select 10 standout startups to pitch to a panel of VC judges for invaluable feedback and prizes, too.

 Curious?
-You can read about the April TC Early Stage Pitch-off right here — spoiler alert: Nalagenetics took first place.
+You can read about the April TC Early Stage Pitch-Off right here — spoiler alert: Nalagenetics took first place.

 We’ll open the application process (you have to apply to be considered) in the coming weeks, so if you want in on the pitch-off action, be sure to check back.

 TC Early Stage 2021: Marketing and Fundraising takes place on July 8-9.
 Kick regret to the curb, save $100 and learn the best ways to build a strong foundation for your startup.
 Remember: buy your pass before prices go up on April 30, at 11:59 p.m.
-(PT).
+(PDT).

-Is your company interested in sponsoring or exhibiting at Early Stage 2021 – Marketing & Fundraising?
+Is your company interested in sponsoring or exhibiting at Early Stage 2021 — Marketing and Fundraising?
 Contact our sponsorship sales team by filling out this form.